Corporate and leadership positioning

 Warren Buffett once famously said “It takes twenty years to build a reputation and five minutes to ruin it.”
-Modern corporate history is littered with examples of Buffett’s observation, from BP to Volkswagen, to the pain felt across the financial services sector following the global financial crisis.
+Modern corporate history is littered with examples of Buffett’s observation, from oil spills to cyber breaches to the pain felt across the financial services sector following the global financial crisis.

 In a connected world dominated by the 24-hour news cycle and the influence of digital and social media, no company or individual can afford not to make its reputation the highest priority.